Château du duc d'Épernon: History

 The castle of Fontenay is mentioned in the 12th century under the reign of Louis VI of France.
 It is now neglected and threatened by ruin.

 The first castle here was built on a strategic site, on a pilgrimage road from Paris to Rome, continuing to Rozay-en-Brie, Provins, and Troyes, also used by traders going to the famous Champagne Fairs.
 The lord of the castle collected a toll from travellers passing through his domain.
 The Bréon creek fed the moat, upstream of the valley where the castle of Vivier and a road were on the edge of royal lands of the county of Champagne, Rozay-en-Brie and Bernay-Vilbert, separated from Fontenay by the woods of Lumigny, Bernay, and Vilbert.

-The estate was in the Garlande family from the 12th century until May 1293, when Jean de Garlande sold the Tournan castellany to Pierre VI de Chambly, known as "Pierre the Fat", who was the Grand Chamberlain of King Philip IV.
+The estate was in the Garlande family from the 12th century until May 1293, when Jean de Garlande sold the Tournan castellany to Pierre VI de Chambly, grand chamberlain of King Philip IV.
 In October of the same year, Chambly sold the Tournan castellany to Charles, Count of Valois.
 It was then gradually broken up and came into the ownership of several landowners.

 In 1389, by letters patent, Charles VI granted the estate of Fontenay to his adviser Jean Le Mercier, knight, lord of Noviant, Neuville, and Rugles, with permission to rebuild the old castle which by then had fallen into ruin.
 Two years later, the new castle was standing and was the site of local courts, and also a prison.
 The castle, surrounded by walls and a moat, stood around a central courtyard and had two drawbridges, south and north, the second leading to the church.
 The present building has retained the rectangular plan, with round towers at the corners.

 The castle next passed into the family of Coutes through inheritance.
 Around 1446, Louis de Coutes dit Minguet (the son of Jean de Coutes, sometime page of Joan of Arc), by then esquire and lord of Fontenay en Brie, Viry, Neelle la Gilleberde, and other estates, together with his siblings Jean de Coutes dit Minguet, Raoul de Coutes, Jeanne de Coutes, and Anne de Coutes, transferred the usufruct to Denis du Moulin, then bishop of Paris.
 On 1 October 1451, Jean du Moulin, the son of Denis de Moulin and cupbearer to the king, got permission from the king to restore the castle, land and lordship of Fontenay en Brie, and the big houses of Fleur de Lis, Sourdeau, Viry, and Escoubley, which he had newly acquired from Louis de Coutes.

 In 1538, Guillaume Prudhomme began to rebuild the castle.
 The fortifications of Fontenay en Brie were built at the same time.